 South Lake Tahoe

 Other Tahoe-area resorts throw their own NYE parties too.
-The Northstar Village party offers ice-skating, s’mores-roasting, and fireworks at 9 p.m.
-Kirkwood, meanwhile, holds its annual Torchlight Parade, with a big fireworks show at the base of the mountain.
+At Squaw Valley Alpine Meadows, NYE starts in the afternoon with a Ski & Ride with Jonny Moseley and ends with the World’s Largest Torchlight Parade.
+The Northstar Village party offers ice-skating, s’mores-roasting, and fireworks.
+Kirkwood, meanwhile, also puts on a big fireworks show at the base of the mountain.

-If you’re inexperienced on the slopes and find reassurance in numbers, join this group lesson that, in 2016, hosted a record number of skiers and snowboarders for one single class.
-Mountain High plans to maintain its world-record status this year, and will continue to support newbies all month.
-During January, this family-friendly resort in the San Gabriel Mountains—90 minutes from Los Angeles or Orange County—welcomes beginners with discounted lessons for its Learn to Ski & Snowboard Month (and midweek visits mean discounts for the all-important Learn to Turn Tuesdays, which run all the way through March).
+During January, this family-friendly resort in the San Gabriel Mountains—90 minutes from Los Angeles or Orange County—welcomes beginners with discounted lessons for its Learn to Ski & Snowboard Month.
 The resort even has a virtual ski lesson area where you can master the basics indoors.

-Even without the competition, this is a festive time to be at Squaw: The World Cup coincides with the Tahoe City Snowfest, which runs from March 3–12 with live music and festivities going on at Squaw Valley, Alpine Meadows, Homewood, and Northstar.
-Highlights include the crowning of the SnowFest!
+This annual festival in the Lake Tahoe area includes live music and festivities—from polar swims to fireworks—at Squaw Valley Alpine Meadows, Homewood, and Northstar.
+Annual highlights include the crowning of the SnowFest!
 Queen and a fabulous pet costume contest.

 Snow, sunshine, and good music combine for this pretty irresistible spring festival.
-Come for three days of world-class bluegrass and acoustic roots music on three stages, complemented by craft brew tastings at the Beer Hall.
+Come for three days of world-class bluegrass and acoustic roots music by nearly two dozen artists and bands on three stages, complemented by craft brew tastings at the Beer Hall.
 Past headliners have included the Greensky Bluegrass, Leftover Salmon, and the Travelin’ McCourys.
 Kids are welcome too: age 12 and under get in free and can participate in kids’ zones with their own music, crafts, and hula-hooping.